 With small teams, Jira works like a bullet.
 But as time goes by and more and more people and processes are thrown into the tool, performance takes a hit.
 And although Atlassian keeps revamping the product to be faster than yesterday, there are many factors still correlated with poor performance in Jira:

 Here are some signs of a corporate Jira crying for an audit:

-At DEISER we have over 10 years of experience working with Atlassian customers, and in that time we’ve encountered most of the situations above.
+At DEISER, we have over 10 years of experience working with Atlassian customers, and we’ve encountered most of the situations listed above.

-For our team it’s important to have a walk through that applies to different situations, a doable approach that is generically valid, although after some initial work the context will dictate the need for different actions.
+For our team, it’s important to have a walk-through that applies to different situations, a doable approach that is generically valid.
+However, after some initial work, the context will dictate the need for different actions.

-In a normal audit, consultants have to manually go into every project to pull the information about the schemes that are being used, write their own scripts and queries, or directly call the Jira Database to make data analysis there.
-It’s a lot of work, and it can take days.
+In a normal audit, consultants have to manually go into every project to pull the information about the schemes being used, write their own scripts and queries, or directly call the Jira Database to make data analysis there.
+It’s much work, and it can take days.
 It’s also expensive and slow for the customer.

-Thanks to Profields for Jira, our consultants can create a baseline diagnosis of the instance in about thirty minutes:
+Thanks to Projectrak for Jira (formerly Profields), our consultants can create a baseline diagnosis of the instance in about thirty minutes: